 The Fleming family of Youghal were general merchants, and Martin J Fleming had several ships involved in the coal trade between Bristol Channel ports and the home port of Youghal.
 One of these vessels was the three-masted schooner, the Nellie Fleming, called after his daughter.
 A sister ship the Kathleen & May was called after the other two daughters in the family, and this vessel was preserved by the Maritime Trust and is now open to the public in London.

-In mid December 1913, the Nellie Fleming was on one of her usual trips carrying a cargo of about 250 tons of coal and bound for Youghal.
+In mid-December 1913, the Nellie Fleming was on one of her usual trips carrying a cargo of about 250 tons of coal and bound for Youghal.
 The night was fine with a light easterly breeze but it was very dark with a thick haze prevailing.
-The ship and her crew sailed along the south coast in very close to the shore and as a result they missed the Light of Mine Head owing to the intervening cliffs.
+The ship and her crew sailed along the south coast is very close to the shore and as a result, they missed the Light of Mine Head owing to the intervening cliffs.
 Thinking they had cleared Ardmore Head and seeing the lights in the village they altered course and steered the ship into the bay.

 At about 8.20 pm., sometime before high water the Nellie Fleming went aground on the Black Rock off Curragh in Ardmore Bay on the night of Thursday 18th December in 1913.
 It was quite close to the spot where the ill-fated Teaser struck the rocks two years earlier In 1911 but further inshore.